fieldtrip/website/tutorial/stats/mvpa_light.md

 - `cfg.features = 'time'`: if time serves as features, a search is performed across channels and frequencies.
 Therefore, the result is a _[chan x freq]_ matrix of classification accuracies.
 - `cfg.features = 'freq'`: the result is a _[chan x time]_ matrix of classification accuracies.
 - `cfg.features = []`: in this case, a search is performed across all dimensions yielding a _[chan x freq x time]_ array.
-- `cfg.features = {'chan' 'freq'}`: multiple feature dimensions can be specified by providing a cell array.
+- `cfg.features = {'chan' 'freq'}`: multiple feature dimensions can be specified by providing a cell-array.
 In this example, channels and frequencies are combined into a long feature vector and a classification is performed for every time point, yielding a _[time x 1]_ vector.

 ### Exercise 4